 Senior Vice President, Technical Operations

-Mr. Lopeman joined Dynavax in 2014 and currently serves as Vice President Technical Operations.
-Mr. Lopeman is a key member of the leadership team responsible for technical leadership and strategy for both owned and external contract manufacturing organizations, process development, engineering, manufacturing sciences teams and information technology to support the launch of HEPLISAV-B. Mr. Lopeman has over 25 years experience in all aspects of process engineering including new facility design, existing facility upgrades and ensuring overall engineering compliance with regulatory requirements.
-Mr. Lopeman has held positions of increasing responsibilities with Novartis, Sandoz/Novartis, and KMI/Parexel in the U.S. and internationally.
-Mr. Lopeman earned a B.S. in Chemical Engineering from North Carolina State University, Raleigh.
+Mr. Lopeman joined Dynavax in 2014 and currently serves as Senior Vice President Technical Operations.
+He is a member of the executive leadership team.
+Mr. Lopeman is responsible for internal and external manufacturing of Dynavax’s vaccines and adjuvants.
+In addition, he leads the process development, manufacturing sciences, engineering, validation and information technology teams at a corporate level.
+Mr. Lopeman has over 30 years of industry experience in technical CMC operations.
+Prior to joining Dynavax, he held positions of increasing responsibilities with Novartis, Sandoz, Bristol Myers Squibb and GSK.
+Mr. Lopeman earned a B.S. in Chemical Engineering from North Carolina State University, Raleigh, North Carolina.

 Senior Vice President, Business Development